Lemurs of Madagascar

 More about lemurs

-Unravelling the history of the animal occupants of Madagascar has proved somewhat complicated for scientists because, despite the existence of various dinosaur fossils, there are almost no fossil records from around 66 million years ago to about 26,000 years ago.
-However, through a series of complex genetic studies, researchers believe that rather than already being present when Madagascar broke away, the ancestors of modern lemurs arrived sometime after it achieved its geographic isolation, probably between 50 and 60 million years ago.
-Since then, the family has evolved in a wide variety of diverse primates whose closest relatives are bushbabies (galagos), lorises and pottos.
+Unravelling the history of Madagascar’s animal inhabitants has proven challenging for scientists because, despite numerous dinosaur fossils, there is almost no record from around 66 million years ago to about 26,000 years ago.
+However, based on complex genetic studies, researchers believe that, rather than being present when Madagascar broke away, the ancestors of modern lemurs arrived sometime after Madagascar achieved geographic isolation, probably between 50 and 60 million years ago.
+Since then, the family has evolved into a wide variety of diverse primates whose closest relatives are bushbabies (galagos), lorises and pottos.
 Read more about lemurs here.

 More about Madagascar